 Openers like this one are especially great at networking events and can lead to an exchange of stories.

-This is a similar alternative to #7—and something everything has experienced.
+This is a similar alternative to #7—and something everything has an opinion on.

 Questions like this one are whimsical, childlike, and thought-provoking all at once.